 This 5 Minute Task Could Save Your Life!

-It's okay to call the non-emergency number at 9-1-1 or the Fire/EMS, Police, State Patrol or Sheriff's Office and ask for their guidelines regarding address signage, the medical data sheet, fire hydrant clearance, utility signage and their sirens and lights expectations or other emergency response questions.
+It's okay to call the non-emergency number at 9-1-1 or other emergency services and ask for their guidelines regarding address signage, the medical data sheet, fire hydrant clearance, utility signage and their sirens and lights expectations or other emergency response questions.

 It's okay to inquire about a 9-1-1 telephone notification system where they can notify the public about selected emergency conditions and register your mobile phone.